 9. Visit the largest Buddhist temple in the Southern Hemisphere

 Did you know Wollongong is home to the largest Buddhist temple in the Southern Hemisphere?
-Nan Tien Temple is so beautiful to walk around and best of all you’ll find a stunning cafe serving up the best tea and asian food.
+Nan Tien Temple is so beautiful to walk around and best of all you’ll find a stunning cafe serving up the best tea and Asian food.

-Nan Tien Temple is a great free thing to do in Wollongong if you’re looking for a cheap day out from Sydney.
+If you’re visiting Nan Tien Temple, please be respectful and cover your shoulders, arms and above the knees.
+Nan Tien Temple is a great free thing to do in Wollongong if you’re looking for cheap day trips from Sydney.